Research at our BRC is designed and operationally structured to optimise the delivery of translational innovation for patient benefit.

 Our consultancy services support translational researchers at all stages of their studies.
 They span data management, bioinformatics, statistical advice, planning research proposals and user involvement.

 Our high profile collaborations and partnerships strengthen and validate our translational research.
-They include the Cell Therapy Catapult, Quintiles, BD Biosciences , Illumina, Pfizer and King’s Health Partners Academic Health Science Network.
+They include the Cell Therapy Catapult, BD Biosciences, Illumina, Pfizer and King’s Health Partners Academic Health Science Network.

 Peer reviewed publications

 Under the NIHR Biomedical Research Centre contract awarded for funding, we are contractually bound to be monitored by key performance indicators and metrics on research outputs.
-We are currently in the process of bidding for a third NIHR BRC funding award for 2017 to 2022.
+In 2016, the NIHR awarded Guy’s and St Thomas’ and King’s College London £64.4 million over five years to allow our Biomedical Research Centre to continue its groundbreaking research into innovative new treatments for patients.